 Patrick focuses his practice on complex commercial litigation, white-collar investigations and defense, and intellectual property matters.
-As a member of SouthBank Legal’s Chambers-ranked commercial litigation team, he has represented companies in high-stakes patent litigation in courts across the country and he has significant experience in nearly all phases of litigation, from prelitigation investigations to summary judgment to appeals.
-Patrick’s experience includes representing companies in a wide variety of technological fields, including medical devices, semiconductors, pharmaceuticals, and electronics.
+As a member of SouthBank Legal’s Chambers-ranked commercial litigation team, he has represented companies and individuals in high-stakes litigation in courts across the country and he has significant experience spanning nearly all phases of litigation, from investigations to summary judgment to appeals.
+Patrick’s substantial patent litigation background includes representing companies in a wide variety of technological fields, including medical devices, semiconductors, pharmaceuticals, and electronics.
 He also has experience representing and counseling companies on a variety of other sensitive and critical matters, including advising companies and individuals in the gaming industry regarding regulatory compliance and related license-revocation litigation; representing large manufacturers in employment litigation; and litigating cases involving fraud and breach of fiduciary duty.

 In previous cases, Patrick has:

 - Defended a large semiconductor company against claims of patent infringement brought by a Fortune 10 technology company.

 - Defended a home appliance manufacturer in design patent litigation in which a competitor alleged $200 million in damages and sought a substantial injunction.